 Suicide prevention training helps save lives.
 Below you will find a brief description of some key suicide prevention trainings offered in the state.
-Wyoming also has a large network of suicide prevention trainers who can provide in-person trainings for your organization or group, a list of available trainers can be found here.
+Wyoming also has a large network of trainers who can provide in-person training for your organization or group, a list of available trainers can be found here.

 ASIST (Applied Suicide Intervention Skills Training) is a two-day interactive workshop in suicide first aid.
 ASIST teaches participants to recognize when someone may have thoughts of suicide and how to work with them to create a plan that will support their immediate safety.
-Click here for more information or click below to register for an upcoming training.
+Click here for more information.

 Mental Health First Aid / Mental Health First Aid - Youth